yargs/yargs/docs/api.md

   .help()
   .argv
 ```

+If the handler function returns a promise, yargs will wait for it to resolve
+before resolving its own parsing promise.

 Please see [Advanced Topics: Commands](https://github.com/yargs/yargs/blob/master/docs/advanced.md#commands) for a thorough
 discussion of the advanced features exposed in the Command API.